-Report By: Sharon Wearing, Chief Officer, Finance & Resources

-Contact: Allison Eccles, Head of Business Development
+- Report By: Sharon Wearing, Chief Officer, Finance & Resources - Contact: Allison Eccles, Head of Business Development

 Phone: 0141 287 6724

-Risk Management Quarterly Update (Q2 2022/23)
+Risk Management Quarterly Update (Q3 2022/23)

-Purpose of Report: The purpose of this report is to provide an update to the IJB Finance, Audit and Scrutiny Committee on the status of the IJB's risk register and key operational risks being managed in the Glasgow City Health and Social Care

-Partnership.
-This report covers the review carried out in respect of changes to risk in Quarter 2 (Q2) (1 July 2022 to 30 September 2022).
+Purpose of Report: The purpose of this report is to provide an update to the IJB Finance, Audit and Scrutiny Committee on the status of the IJB's risk register and to highlight key operational risks being managed in the Glasgow City Health and Social Care Partnership.
+This report covers the review carried out in respect of changes to risk in Quarter 3 (Q3) (1 October 2022 to 31 December 2022).

-·

-Background/Engag The risk registers maintained within the Partnership are regularly reviewed and updated by the relevant risk owners and an update reported to this Committee on a quarterly basis.
+Background/Engagement: The risk registers maintained within the Partnership are regularly reviewed and updated by the relevant risk owners and an update reported to this Committee on a quarterly basis.

-Governance Route The matters contained within this paper have been previously considered by the following group(s) as part of its development.

-HSCP Senior Management Team ⊠

-Council Corporate Management Team

-Health Board Corporate Management Team □
+Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.
+HSCP Senior Management Team ⊠ Council Corporate Management Team □ Health Board Corporate Management Team □ Council Committee □ Update requested by IJB □ Other Not Applicable

-Council Committee

-Update requested by IJB □

-Other □